wwwted/ndb-cluster-workshop/labs/Lab_7_replication.md

 | DataNode3  DataNode4 |                       | DataNode3    DataNode4 |  Node Group 2
 ------------------------                       --------------------------
 ```

+With this architecture there no problems with latency between DC's but you need to manually setup asyncronous replication as descibed bellow.
+This is our standard architecture of achiving a failover site for disaster recovery.

 ##### One stretched cluster
 ```
          DC1                                           DC2